 Supervision: Students’ work is supervised by the International Refugee Assistance Project in New York, New York.

-Time Commitment: The time commitment is 30-40 hours a semester, depending on the type of case.
+Time Commitment: The time commitment is 30-40 hours per semester, although potentially the hours can far exceed this estimate.
 This includes both work on the case, trainings, and IRAP meetings.
 We expect students to work with IRAP for the life of the case, absent serious extenuating circumstances (such as leaving school, taking a job that disallows continued work (like a clerkship), or other situations beyond a student’s control).
 This means that students do not commit to a semester or year, but for the entire application, which can be several years.
 While this is quite a commitment, students need to be realistic when deciding whether to join this group due to the gravity of leaving a refugee case halfway through, which can further endanger already vulnerable clients.

 We are grateful to our supporters:

 Ryan K. Elsey ’12